Q: What is Amazon WorkSpaces?

 Q: What happens if I use my WorkSpaces for more than 40 hours in a calendar month during the Free Tier period?

-Again, for a limited time, starting April 1, 2020, if you are on Free Tier, you will not be billed unless you exceed a combined total of 10,000 hours per month on Windows Standard bundle WorkSpaces, 200 hours on Windows Performance bundle WorkSpace, 200 hours on Windows Value bundle WorkSpace, and 400 hours on Linux Standard bundle WorkSpaces.
+Again, for a limited time, starting February 1, 2021, if you are on Free Tier, you will not be billed unless you exceed combined total of 10,000 hours on Windows Standard bundle WorkSpaces, 200 hours on Windows Performance bundle WorkSpace, 200 hours on Windows Value bundle WorkSpace, and 400 hours on Linux Standard bundle WorkSpaces per month.

 Q: What happens if I convert my Amazon WorkSpaces from AutoStop (hourly billing) to AlwaysOn (monthly billing) before my Free Tier period expires?